iot-home-control/system-backend/README.md

 The decorator also takes any number of `Thing` descriptor objects as positional arguments after the identifier.
 All keyword arguments are also passed to the called function.
 Please also note that the `Thing` descriptor object for rules is different from the `Thing` objects that are stored in the database, they must be resolved first into the latter.

 Timers are function which are called based on a schedule.
-A function becomes a timer when it is passed as the function argument to the `timer.add_timer` function.
+A function becomes a timer when it has the `@timer` decorator applied and is passed as the function argument to the `timer.add_timer` function.
 You must also pass a unique timer id as the first argument.
 There are three types of schedules:
 - Cron (following a set schedule)